You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 For App Store privacy disclosure purposes, the BTR mobile app may collect or process data categories including:

-Mobile app data may be linked to your account or device where needed to provide the Services, operate features, verify purchases, maintain security, process support, prevent fraud, handle payments, enforce terms, and comply with law.
-BTR does not currently use Apple IDFA or mobile cross-app tracking identifiers in the mobile app.
+Data Linked to You.
+Because BTR is an account-based service, most of the categories above may be linked to your identity, account, anonymous identifier, or device where needed to provide the Services, operate features, verify purchases, maintain security, process support, prevent fraud, handle payments, enforce terms, moderate content, support child safety, personalise discovery, and comply with law.

 18.2 Google Play Data Safety